18dubu/ChunhuaLab_2016PSB/README.md

   * group=ex

 source("./networkAnalysis.R")
 > There are duplicated entries in the edgelist:pubmed

 > see overlap

-Rscript Comparison_overlap.R
+Rscript Comparison_overlap.R, source won't plot, need run as bash

-> source won't plot, need run as bash
+> see top table FOR BOTH OVERAL AND PER DISEASE

-> see top table FOR BOTH OVERAL AND PER DISEASE source('./Comparison_topCEF.R)
+source('./Comparison_topCEF.R)